IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 ## <a id="overview"></a> Overview

-Remote features in the grid require a backend implementation for handling their specific remote requests and returning the resulting data.
+Remote features in the `igGrid` require a backend implementation for handling their specific remote requests and returning the resulting data.
 The following features have remote capabilities:
   - Paging
   - Filtering